 L. Documentation: HMC will determine what constitutes adequate and credible documentation.
 If staff has any doubts about the truthfulness or reliability of information received, they may request alternative methods of verification from the applicant or third parties.
 HMC will not make an offer of housing to an applicant who cannot document the abilities to comply with the essential obligations of the lease.
-For public housing residents, a determination of "insufficient or inadequate" documentation means a deferral to CHA.
+For RAD PBV and Cabrini/RRC applicants, a determination of "insufficient or inadequate" documentation means a deferral to CHA.
 CHA must be notified by HMC as to what the applicant needs to do in order to provide proper documentation.